soxueren/atsd/api/network/README.md

 Field name:

-* Field name can contain only printable characters.
+* A field name can contain only printable characters.
-* If field name contains a double-quote (") or equal (=) sign, it must be enclosed in double quotes, for example: `v:"os=name"=Ubuntu` or `v:"os""name"=Ubuntu`
+* If the field name contains a double-quote (") or equal (=) sign, it must be enclosed in double quotes.
+For example: `v:"os=name"=Ubuntu` or `v:"os""name"=Ubuntu`
 * Any double quote character in the value must be escaped with another double quote.

 Field value:

-* Field value can contain printable and non-printable characters including space, line breaks, tab.
+* A field value can contain printable and non-printable characters including space, line breaks, tab.
-* If field value contains a double-quote (") or equal (=) sign or a non-printable character, it must be enclosed in double quotes, for example: `v:os="Ubuntu 14.04"` or `v:os="Ubuntu=""14"""`
+* If the field value contains a double-quote (") or equal (=) sign or a non-printable character, it must be enclosed in double quotes.
+For example: `v:os="Ubuntu 14.04"` or `v:os="Ubuntu=""14"""`
 * Any double quote character in the value must be escaped with another double quote.

 Use CSV escaping methods in core libraries where available, for example [StringEscapeUtils.escapeCsv](https://commons.apache.org/proper/commons-lang/javadocs/api-2.6/org/apache/commons/lang/StringEscapeUtils.html#escapeCsv%28java.io.Writer,%20java.lang.String%29) in Java.